Read About Student Achievement Levels in Tucson, Arizona MSA

 How is it measured?

-Each fall and spring Arizona students in the third through eighth grades, and high school, take the AzM2 or the Multi-State Alternative Assessment (MSAA) exam.
+Each fall and spring, Arizona students in the third through eighth grade and high school take the AASA exam.
 These exams measure students’ proficiency in English language arts and math.
-Percentages reported here are for those students who passed the 2021 school year AzM2 and MSAA test in third-grade English language arts and passed either the AzM2 or MSAA test in eighth-grade math, meaning that they are proficient or highly proficient in the tested skill.
-As of 2015, these AzM2 (formerly referred to as AzMERIT) exams replaced AIMS for reading, writing, and math.
+Percentages reported here are for those students who passed the 2023 spring AASA test in third-grade English language arts and eighth-grade math.
+In 2022, the AASA test replaced the AzM2 testing format.
+As of 2015, the AzM2 (formerly referred to as AzMERIT) exams replaced AIMS for reading, writing, and math.
 Unlike AIMS, passing is not a requirement for graduation from high school.
 National data are the average scale scores from the NAEP, an ongoing student assessment program conducted by the National Center for Education Statistics under the U.S. Department of Education.